Whatapalaver/100_Days_of_Code/README.md

 ## Log

+### R3D68
+I am back on Frontend Masters today and kicking off with the Four Semesters of Computer Science in 5 hours workshop.
+That's taking me back to Big O notation and brings me closer to actually finishing my sock sorting blog.
+Watch this space...
+Frontend Masters are pretty top notch - the thing that sets them apart is their focus on sreen real estate.
+They consistently zoom and resize so the code occupies the full screen.
+This stuff matters when you need specs or like to view on your iPhone.

+### R3D67
+Today's tech test was a seemingly simple Ruby / Sinatra routing challenge.
+It involved multipath and dynamic routing and did manage to tie me in knots a bit.
+I found myself staring off into to space while I virtually coded my way into numerous deadends.
+In the end it proved quite successful to just sit down and bash out code until I found a route out of the mayhem.
+It proved to be a pretty interesting challenge and I'm grateful for the diversity of tech challenges I'm facing while trying to secure my first developer role.

+### R3D66
+Back to back rejections today.
+I'm getting interesting feedback along the lines of 'great tech skills', 'super interesting background' 'but.....'.
+The 'but.....' is obviously the kicker and is rarely very actionable.
+I have to just keep sucking it up and continue coding.
+I feel farely satisfied that by the time someone actually gives me a job I will be a pretty kick ass coder.
+Having said that, today's #AdventOfCode took me an absolute age to complete.
+These challenges are tres tricky!

 ### R3D65
 Tech interview day today.
 The pairing challenge was to create a browser based countdown timer in javascript.
 I was a bit panicked initially as I somehow see to have skipped over basic DOM manipulation in vanilla javascript and have jumped straight to react whenever I have client side work.
 Anyway, it went well enough.
 I was allowed to use google and we worked our way through setInterval() and clearInterval() and had a functioning ticker in no time.